Zydeco: Post-war history

 In the mid-1980s, Rockin' Sidney Simien, brought international attention to zydeco music with his hit tune "My Toot Toot".
 Clifton Chenier, Rockin' Sidney, and Queen Ida all garnered Grammy awards during this pivotal period, opening the door to emerging artists who would continue the traditions.
 Rockin' Dopsie recorded with Paul Simon on his album Graceland and also signed a major label deal during this time.
 In 1987, Terrance Simien was also signed to a major label, Restless Records, a punk and metal label by the A&R rep, Ron Goudie, who signed Poison to Enigma Records, which later became Restless/Enigma.

 John Delafose was extremely popular regionally.
 The music made major advances when emerging bands burst exuberantly onto the national scene, fusing new sounds and styles with the music.
 Boozoo Chavis, Roy Carrier, Zydeco Force, Nathan and the Zydeco Cha Chas, the Sam Brothers, Terrance Simien, Chubby Carrier, and many others were breathing new life into the music.
 Zydeco superstar Buckwheat Zydeco, already well into his career, signed his deal with Island Records in the mid-1980s.
-Combined with the national popularity of Creole food, and the popular feature film The Big Easy, set in New Orleans, and for the first time in a major theatrically released film, a zydeco band was featured on screen: Terrance Simien and the Mallet Playboys exposed the world to zydeco in a film.
+Combined with the national popularity of Creole food and the popular feature film The Big Easy, set in New Orleans, a zydeco band was featured on screen for the first time in a major theatrically released film: Terrance Simien and the Mallet Playboys exposed the world to zydeco in a film.
 The soundtrack that was a "who's who" of Louisiana and New Orleans music likely went gold.
-Zydeco legend, Simien also co-wrote with actor Dennis Quaid the song, titled "Closer to You", that played in the love scene between Quaid and Ellen Barkin.
+Zydeco legend Simien also co-wrote with actor Dennis Quaid the song "Closer to You", which played in the love scene between Quaid and Ellen Barkin.
 The music experienced a renaissance during that time period.
 New artists were cultivated, the music took a more innovative direction, and zydeco increased in mainstream popularity.